gapo/RPi-IP-mailer/README.md

 Adding to the Pi
 ---

+NOTE: There is another way to add it by calling the script from /etc/rc.local.
+Both work.

 Basic rundown:

 Create a file for your startup script and write your script in the file:

     $ sudo nano /etc/init.d/ip_mailer.sh

 Save and exit.
 Make the script executable:

     $ sudo chmod 755 /etc/init.d/ip_mailer.sh

 Register script to be run at startup:

     $ sudo update-rc.d ip_mailer.sh defaults

+ENABLING AUTO-LOGIN (FOR HEADLESS OPERATION)
+---

+> This method works in headless configuration, only if you enable autologin.

+Edit the inittab file:

+	sudo nano /etc/inittab

+Scroll down to:

+	1:2345:respawn:/sbin/getty 115200 tty1

+and change to

+	#1:2345:respawn:/sbin/getty 115200 tty1

+Under that line add:

+	1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1

+Save and exit.

 Removal
 ---